area17/twill/README.md

 ## Introduction

 The CMS Toolkit is a Laravel Composer package to rapidly create and deploy a completely custom admin area for our clients websites that is highly functional, beautiful and easy to use.
 It's a curation of all the features that were developed on custom admin areas since our switch to Laravel in 2014.
 The architecture, conventions and helpers it provides currently powers the [Opéra National de Paris 2015 website redesign](https://www.operadeparis.fr/), the [AREA 17 2016 website redesign](https://area17.com) and the [THG 2016 redesign website](https://www.thg-paris.com/).
-Initially released in December 2016, this Laravel package is powering the [Roto](https://roto.com), [Mai 36](https://mai36.com) and [Pentagram](https://www.pentagram.com) 2017 redesigns, as well as the [Artists at Risk Connection](https://artistsatriskconnection.org) platform.
+Initially released in December 2016, this Laravel package is powering the [Roto](https://roto.com), [Mai 36](https://mai36.com) and [Pentagram](https://www.pentagram.com) 2017 redesigns, as well as the [Artists at Risk Connection](https://artistsatriskconnection.org) platform and Sonia Rykiel's [Rykielism](https://rykielism.soniarykiel.com).
+Translation, Art Institute of Chicago, Charvet, OSF Guides and AREA 17 Guides are currently being built or about to launch using this package as a dependency to build their CMS.

-By default, with very little developer actions, it provides:
-- a beautiful admin interface that really focuses on the editors needs, using AREA 17's custom built Vue.js components
+It provides a beautiful admin interface that really focuses on the editors needs, using AREA 17's custom built Vue.js components and a vast number of pre-built features to focus on building fully custom forms instead of rebuilding the same thing over and over:
 - user authentication, authorization and management
-- rapid searching and editing of content for editors with various tools:
+- rapid searching and editing of content for editors with various tools and options:
-  - search / multi-filtering / sort
+  - search / filters / sort
   - quick publish / feature / reorder / edit / delete
   - input, textarea, rich textarea form fields with optional SEO optimized limits
-  - date pickers for publication timeframe
+  - date pickers
   - select, multi-select, content type browser for related content and tags
   - image selector with cropping
+  - flexible content block editor (composable blocks from Vue components)
   - form repeaters
-  - flexible content block editor (composable blocks from Vue components)
   - translated fields with independent publication status
-  - slugs management with automatic redirect of old urls
+  - slugs management that allows you to automatically redirect old urls
   - content versioning with preview and side by side comparison of fully rendered frontend site
-- intuitive content featuring using a bucket UI
+- intuitive content featuring using a buckets UI (put any of your content types in "buckets" to manage any layout of featured content)
 - a media library:
   - with S3 or local storage
   - powered by Imgix rendering for on the fly resizing, cropping and compression of responsive images
-  - easily extendable to support other storage and/or rendering providers (ie. Cloudinary, IIIF, ...)
+  - easily extendable to support other storage and/or rendering providers (ie. Cloudinary, Croppa, IIIF, ...)
+  - alternative text and caption attached to each image, changeable when attached to a form too
+  - bulk tagging for easier filtering of image collection
 - a file library:
   - with S3 or local storage
   - easily extendable to support other storage providers
-  - can be used to attach and serve pdfs or videos in any content type
+  - can be used to attach and serve pdfs or videos (or any file...) in any content type
 - the ability to art direct responsive images through:
   - different manual cropping ratio for each breakpoints
-  - automatic entropy or faces cropping with no manual input
+  - entropy or faces cropping with no manual input (when using with Imgix or another image service supporting this)
 - rapid new content types creation/edition/maintenance for developers (generators and conventions for unified CRUD features)
 - development and production ready toolset (debug bar, inspector, exceptions handler)
-- static templates automatic routing (ie: adding a blade file at a certain location will be automatically available at the same url of its filename, no need to deal with application code, nice for frontend devs or simple page needs)
+- static templates automatic routing (ie: adding a blade file at a certain location will be automatically available at the same url of its filename, no need to deal with application code, nice for frontend devs building statics before backend devs starts)

-In development, you can use it in any Laravel environment like [Valet](https://laravel.com/docs/5.3/valet) or [Homestead](https://laravel.com/docs/5.3/homestead), though in a client's project context, you would ideally run your application in a custom virtual machine or Docker environment that is as close as possible as your production environment (either through a custom `after.sh` config for Homestead, an Ansible provisionned Vagrant box or a Docker Compose project).
+In development, you can use it in any Laravel environment like [Valet](https://laravel.com/docs/5.6/valet) or [Homestead](https://laravel.com/docs/5.6/homestead), though in a client's project context, you would ideally run your application in a custom virtual machine or Docker environment that is as close as possible as your production environment (either through a custom `after.sh` config for Homestead, an Ansible provisionned Vagrant box or a Docker Compose project, for example).

 ## Install